Finding casting defects through destructive and non-destructive testing

 Non-destructive testing is done by foundry workers, clients, and NDT technicians to verify the internal and external soundness of a casting without damaging the casting itself.

-is undertaken to ensure a part meets dimensional requirements/tolerances.
+This type of castings inspection is undertaken to ensure a part meets dimensional requirements/tolerances.
 This can be done manually or with a coordinate measuring machine (CMM) that uses probes to get very precise measurements.

 Liquid Dye Penetrant Inspection (LPI)

-finds tiny cracks, pores or other surface imperfections in all types of metal castings which would be hard to see by looking.
+Finds tiny cracks, pores, or other surface imperfections in all types of metal castings which would be hard to see by looking.
 The tester first cleans the casting to remove any particles of grit or dust that may prevent the liquid dye from going into cracks in the metal.

 Once clean and dry, the tester bathes the casting with a penetrant solution.
 Different types of LPI use different solutions, but generally it’s a brightly dyed oil with high capillary action and low viscosity, meaning it will run freely into cracks in the casting.
 This dye is left for a “dwell time” so that it can work its way into any invisible crevices.

 After sufficient time has passed to allow the liquid to do its job, excess is removed from the surface.
 This is generally done by gently wiping with a damp cloth, making sure not to flood the casting which could remove the dye in the cracks.

 The tester then applies a special developer and the casting defects become clearly visible.